Tutorial¶

 Info

-conforms to Superglue's payload response and uses the active_template_virtual_path
+conforms to superglue's payload response, and uses the active_template_virtual_path as the

 Finish¶